igorbarnovsky/barnilla-action/README.md

+# Hello world!
-# barnilla-action
+# Docker, Docker-compose, Kubernetes

-Some way to deploy "Hello world!"
+Some ways to deploy "Hello world!"

 Hello world created by html and run in simple docker-container, based on nginx:latest image.